 To the extent that tenants can pass through commodity inflation in their sales prices, the Partnership will benefit from additional percentage rent from increased sales.
 The majority of the Partnership's leases have percentage rental clauses.
-Revenues from operating percentage rentals represented 21% of operating rental income for the fiscal year ended December 31, 2021, and 42% of operating rental income for the fiscal years ended December 31, 2020.
+Revenues from operating percentage rentals represented 21% of operating rental income for the fiscal years ended December 31, 2022 and 2021.
 If, however, inflation causes sales to decrease, operating margins to deteriorate for lessees, or if expenses grow faster than revenues, then, inflation may well negatively impact the portfolio through tenant defaults.